Lourdes Gurriel Jr. Player Props: Diamondbacks vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 27th in the league with a collective 7.7 strikeouts per nine innings.
+- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 29th in the league.

-- The Rockies' 5.15 team ERA ranks 28th among all league pitching staffs.
+- The Rockies' 5.20 team ERA ranks 29th among all MLB pitching staffs.

+- Rockies pitchers combine to give up 71 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- Kauffmann (0-2) pitches for the Rockies to make his third start of the season.
+- Freeland gets the start for the Rockies, his 12th of the season.
+He is 4-5 with a 3.86 ERA and 42 strikeouts through 58 1/3 innings pitched.

-- His most recent time out came on Thursday against the Miami Marlins, when the right-hander tossed 4 1/3 innings, surrendering five earned runs while giving up six hits.
+- The left-hander's most recent time out was on Thursday against the Miami Marlins, when he tossed five innings, surrendering two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.